Rites of Passage

 Employed or apprenticed in very junior positions, these young employees had to learn very quickly how to get on in their working life.
 Taking a little criticism and teasing in their stride, looking forward to what made it all worth while - that Friday pay packet.

 Because, of course, growing up and being young in the twentieth century was also about going out.
 Chesterfield had a number of venues to enjoy yourself.
-Cinemas like the Odeon or the ABC, dancehalls like the Rendevous and the ‘Vic’ (Victoria Ballroom).
+Cinemas like the Odeon or the ABC, dance halls like the Rendezvous and the ‘Vic’ (Victoria Ballroom).

 As the twentieth century progressed being young became a time for new experiences and having fun.
 It really saw young people embracing music, fashion and popular culture as never before.

-In the 1920s the company Victoria Enterprises took full advantage of the development of Knifesmithgate Street to develop the exisitng cinema and billiard hall.
+In the 1920s the company Victoria Enterprises took full advantage of the development of Knifesmithgate Street to develop the existing cinema and billiard hall.
 The final complex was completed in 1930 and included a café and a ballroom for 500 people.
-The’Vic’ became a popular local venue for dances, wedding receptions, company balls and much more.
+The ’Vic’ became a popular local venue for dances, wedding receptions, company balls and much more.
 During the 1960s it saw the likes of The Kinks, The Hollies, The Who and The Small Faces perform on its stage.

 That first trip away from home alone is also an important rite of passage.